DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/README.md

 * Do at least one project.
 Two is better.
 Only this way you can make sure you're really learning.
 If you need feedback, use the `#course-ml-zoomcamp` channel

 Of course, you can take each module independently.

-### 2022 Cohort

-We plan to offer the course again in September 2022

-* If you'd like to be notified about it, [fill in this form](https://airtable.com/shr6Gz46UZCgJ9l6w)
-* [Public calendar](https://calendar.google.com/calendar/?cid=cGtjZ2tkbGc1OG9yb2lxa2Vwc2g4YXMzMmNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) (subscribing works from desktop only)

 ## Previous cohorts